OpenNews/srccon/homepage.md

 <p></p>

-[Learn more about tickets and the lottery](/tickets/), and please [join our notifications list](http://opennews.us5.list-manage2.com/subscribe?u=71c95e9a43708843d2fdc1f09&id=5e8e58d6a1) or follow us [on Twitter](https://www.twitter.com/srccon) to get the latest SRCCON reminders.
+[Learn more about tickets and the lottery](/tickets/), and read about [childcare](/childcare/) and [scholarships](/scholarships/) for this year's SRCCON.
+Please [join our notifications list](http://opennews.us5.list-manage2.com/subscribe?u=71c95e9a43708843d2fdc1f09&id=5e8e58d6a1) or follow us [on Twitter](https://www.twitter.com/srccon) to get the latest SRCCON reminders.

 <div class="pink">
 <div class="innercontainer">